Tobermory, Mull: Literary associations

 The fictional town of Torbay in Alistair MacLean's novel When Eight Bells Toll was based on Tobermory, and much of the 1971 movie was filmed in the town and other parts of Mull.
 The writer Saki gave the name to a cat taught to speak English in one of his most famous short stories. and two well-loved children's TV series have made use of the town's name.
-Elisabeth Beresford called one of The Wombles 'Tobermory', and more recently the town played host to its almost-namesake Balamory for three years (2002–2005).
+Elisabeth Beresford called one of The Wombles 'Tobermory', and more recently the town played host to its almost-namesake Balamory for three years and when it was revived (2002–2005, 2026-).

 Other films made in the area include the 1945 Powell and Pressburger classic I Know Where I'm Going!.

 In the 44 Scotland Street series by Alexander McCall Smith (1933–), volume 7 - titled Bertie Plays the Blues - has baby triplets named Tobermory, Rognvald, and Fergus.

 In the children's animated feature, Nocturna, the Cat Shepherd's faithful cat, is called Tobermory.